Mr. Nicolas Renaud

 Assistant Professor - First Peoples Studies, School of Community and Public Affairs

-Nicolas Renaud's areas of teaching and research include: Wendat worldview and history, Iroquoian cultures, colonialism and decolonization, Indigenous ecologies, relationships between settler society and Indigenous Peoples in Québec, concepts of identity, and cinema and other arts.
+Areas of teaching and research include: Wendat worldview and history, Iroquoian cultures, colonialism and decolonization, Indigenous ecologies, wampum belts, Indigenous cinema, and relations between Québec society and Indigenous peoples.

-He is also a filmmaker and video installation artist.
-He has made documentary and experimental work since the late 1990's.
+Nicolas Renaud is also a filmmaker and video installation artist.
+He has made documentary and experimental work since the 1990s.
 He received the Emerging Canadian Filmmaker Award (for best 1st feature-length documentary) at Toronto’s Hot Docs Festival in 2013 for the film Brave New River (La Nouvelle Rupert).
 His latest works and current projects include the short films Bear Cubs (Fr.v.
-Oursons, 2019), Métamorphoses (2020), Florent Vollant: I Dream in Innu (NFB production, 2021), the video mixing performance Holiday Native Land (co-created with Brian Virostek, 2021), and an installation piece based on a Wendat wampum belt offered to France in 1676 (in progress, 2021).
+Oursons, 2019), Métamorphoses (2020), Florent Vollant: I Dream in Innu (2021), Onyionhwentsïio' (2022), as well as the video mixing performance Holiday Native Land (co-created with Brian Virostek, 2022), and an installation piece based on a 1670s Wendat wampum belt (2022).

-Nicolas Renaud also worked as an editor or consultant on a variety of documentary films and other audio-visual projects, including several productions with Indigenous content.
+He also worked as an editor or consultant on documentary films and other audio-visual projects.
+Among those collaborations, he was an editor for the NFB animation program Hothouse 12: Indigenous, and for the essay film by Carlos Ferrand 13, a ludodrama about Walter Benjamin (2017).
 From 2014 to 2020, he was co-programmer of the film section at the Montréal International First Peoples Festival (Présence autochtone).

-Prior to being appointed full-time in SCPA-First Peoples Studies (2021), he taught part-time at Concordia since 2007.
-In recent years, he gave the seminar "Indigenous Cinema of the Americas" in the MFA Studio Arts program.
+Prior to being appointed full-time in SCPA-First Peoples Studies (2021), he taught part-time in Cinema and Studio Arts at Concordia since 2007, and gave the MFA seminar "Indigenous Cinema of the Americas".

 MA Sociology (UQAM)